Minimax Hypothesis Testing for the Bradley-Terry-Luce Model: Numerical Simulations

-\textbf{Dataset 2:} For our second dataset, we employed a similar process, this time focusing on National Football League (NFL) matches from the years $2001$ to $2016$.
-The dataset comprised matches played by fifteen teams that had the most extensive history of matches with one another.
+\textbf{Dataset 2:} For our second dataset, we employed a similar process, this time focusing on National Basketball Association (NBA) matches \cite{NBADataset} from the years $2001$ to $2016$.
+The dataset comprised matches played by fifteen teams that had the most extensive history of total matches.
 As with the cricket dataset, we performed the same test, calculating the scaled test statistic $n \cdot T$ (with $n= 15$) and comparing it against the threshold computed using the empirical-quantile approach and permutation-based scheme on the cumulative data for $t$ most recent years.
-Our observations for the NFL dataset are presented in \cref{fig:NFL} which illustrates that the BTL model has a much better fit, especially for smaller values of $t$.
+Our observations for the NBA dataset are presented in \cref{fig:NBA}, which illustrates that the BTL model has a much better fit, especially for smaller values of $t$.
 Also, note that the test statistic exceeds the threshold for larger values of $t$.
-This is reasonable because over such a large period, one could expect significant changes in the skill scores of the teams over time, and therefore, a single BTL model may not be able to accurately capture the data with a single time independent skill score.
-Additionally, for both experiments, the thresholds obtained using the two different techniques agree with each other demonstrating the consistency and effectiveness of both techniques.
+This is reasonable because over such a large period, one could expect significant changes in the skill scores of the teams over time, and therefore, a single BTL model may not be able to accurately capture the data with a single time-independent skill score.
+Additionally, for both experiments, the thresholds obtained using the two different techniques agree with each other, demonstrating the consistency and effectiveness of both techniques.